What is Confluence? A complete overview for 2026

 Once connected, eesel AI transforms your passive documentation into an active assistant for your team.

-For your customers: You can even deploy the AI Agent to handle things on its own.
-It can autonomously resolve common customer tickets 24/7, using the information stored in Confluence to provide support without any human intervention.
+• For your customers: You can even deploy the AI Agent to handle things on its own.
+It can autonomously resolve common customer tickets 24/7, using the information stored in Confluence to provide support at any time.

 Confluence is a powerful foundation that needs activation